 They sometimes promise to help you get out of debt or default but for a small fee.
 It always starts with a secret student loan forgiveness program you never heard of or applied for, but you magically and mysteriously qualify for, offers from agents and companies with no website or phone numbers, requesting for down payments and offering loan forgiveness in return.
+It should be noted that are a number of jobs available to help get your loans forgiven.
+Having an indept understanding of the various student loan forgiveness jobs out there is crucial to see if your job can get your loans forgiven.

 They always sound desperate and convincing in their quest to extort money from student borrowers.